The expectation value of the number of loops and the left-passage probability in the double-dimer model: Loops surrounding two points

 \section{Loops surrounding two points}

 We can use the the previous method to formally write the distribution of the number of loops surrounding an arbitrary number of faces (vertices of the dual) of the square lattice $M\times N$.
-For two faces for example, assuming their centers to be located at $(M_1+\frac{1}{2},N_1+\frac{1}{2})$ and $(M_2+\frac{1}{2},N_2+\frac{1}{2})$, for one dimer model we insert the weights $\lambda_1$ and $\lambda_1^{-1}$, alternatively on the column of bonds $\{(M_1n,M_1+1n)\}, n\leq N_1$, and likewise for another column replacing the index "1" by "2".
+For two faces for example, assuming their centers to be located at $(M_1+\frac{1}{2},N_1+\frac{1}{2})$ and $(M_2+\frac{1}{2},N_2+\frac{1}{2})$, for one dimer model we insert the weights $\lambda_1$ and $\lambda_1^{-1}$, alternately on the column of bonds $\{((M_1,n);(M_1+1,n))\}, n\leq N_1$, and likewise for another column replacing the index "1" by "2".
 We consider the conjugate of these weights for the other dimer model, and further assume that $M_1$ and $M_2$, as well as $N_1$ and $N_2$ have the same parity.
-Based on the arguments in the previous sections, one can show that in the expansion of the partition function of the double-dimer model, the coefficient of $(\cos(\beta_1+\beta_2))^k(\cos\beta_1)^{k_1}(\cos\beta_2)^{k_2}$ is proportional to the probability of occurring $k$ loops surrounding both points "1" and"2", $k_1$ loops around the point "1" but not "2", and $k_2$ loops around the point "2" but not "1".
-In this case however, the complexity of the situation grows too fast with the exponents of $\lambda_1$ and $\lambda_2$ that a combinatorial analysis of the whole problem fails.
-In fact, even the previous decoupling to strips can not be met because of the lack of enough homogeneity in the model.
-Still, we can manage to compute the expectation of the number of loops surrounding the points.
-Let's slightly modify the weights above and replace $\lambda_1$ (respectively $\lambda_1^{-1}$) with $1+\epsilon_1$ (respectively $1-\epsilon_1$), and do likewise for the index "2" (figure \ref{fig5}).